 In the short term: Establish community-wide testing protocols and data standards for battery interfaces.
-Develop autonomous modules and apps for on-the-fly analysis of characterization and testing data using AI and simulations.
+Develop modules and apps for fast, automated analysis or even autonomous on-the-fly analysis of characterization and testing data using AI and simulations.
 Develop interoperable high-throughput and high-fidelity interface characterization approaches.

-In the medium term: Develop predictive hybrid models for the spatio-temporal evolution of battery interfaces.
+In the medium term: Develop predictive hybrid physics- and uncertainty-aware data-driven models for the spatio-temporal evolution of battery interfaces.
 Demonstrate successful inverse design of battery materials and interphases.
-Integrate novel experimental and computational techniques targeting the time and length scales of electron localisation, mobility and transfer reactions.
+Integrate novel experimental and computational techniques targeting hard-to-abate time and length scales, e.g., of electrons and ion localisation, mobility, and transfer reactions.